zydro-marine/.github/profile/README.md

 ## Zydro Marine Technologies

-_Building Blocks for Trusted Autonomy at Sea_
+_The Toolkit for Trusted Autonomy at Sea_